mikosik/smooth-build/doc/tutorial.md

 ### Type system

-Each value in smooth language (that is returned by function or passed as argument to it) is of one of following types:
+Each value in smooth language (that is returned by a function or passed as an argument to it) has one of the following types:
  * **String** - Sequence of characters
  * **Blob** - Sequence of bytes
- * **File** - Single file - compound object that has a content (Blob) and path associated with it (String).
+ * **File** - Single file - compound value that has a content (Blob) and path associated with it (String).
  * **Nothing** - type that is convertible to any other type but it is not possible to create value of such type.
  * Array ( **[String]**, **[Blob]**, **[File]**, **[Nothing]** )